mtwn105/clinix-angular/README.md

 ![logo](src/assets/img/brand/clinix-color-logo.png)

-Clinix is a Dignostic Medicare Management System built on Angular and Spring as backend.
+Clinix is a Diagnostic Medicare Management System built on Angular and Spring as backend.
 The backend of the application is hosted on heroku on https://clinix-medicare.herokuapp.com/

 ## Roles